BestReviews is reader-supported and may earn an affiliate commission. Details

-Rechargeable battery.
+Rechargeable battery via micro USB cable.
 Up to 40 hours of light per charge.
 Moisture-wicking headband.
 Featherweight.
 Flood, spot, and red light settings.
-Slim design.
+Slim, flat design with no abrasion points for comfortability.
 Available in 4 colors.

 Only 3.5 hours of light with the brightest setting.

-Get full control of lighting your surroundings with four lighting options including white spotlight, white floodlight, spot and flood, and red night vision mode.
+Get full control with 4 lighting options, including white spotlight, white floodlight, spot and flood, and red night-vision mode.
 The head strap is comfortable and breathable.
-Runs on three AAA batteries, which are included.
+Runs on 3 AAA batteries, which are included.

 Some users find the adjustable pivot stiff to change.